harness-community/drone-push-helm-chart-docker-registry/README.md

 ## Notes

+If you aim to push Helm Charts to Google Artifact Registry (GAR):

+- Set the registry URL to `LOCATION-docker.pkg.dev`
-If you're using GAR, use `oauth2accesstoken` as username and `access-token` as token.
-Refer to this [documentation](https://cloud.google.com/artifact-registry/docs/helm/authentication#token) for generating an access token.
+- use `oauth2accesstoken` as username and `access-token` as token.
+Refer to this documentation for generating an access token.
+- use `REPO_ID` as `registry_namespace` and `PROJECT_ID` as `gcloud_project_id`

+In case of Docker Hub:

+- Set the registry URL to registry.hub.docker.com

+Review the "[plugin image](https://github.com/harness-community/drone-helm-chart-container-registry/blob/main/README.md#plugin-image)" section to identify the available tags for supported architectures, and then use these tags in the Docker Image during the plugin step.

+For more details check the [examples](https://github.com/harness-community/drone-helm-chart-container-registry/blob/main/README.md#Examples) section.

 ## Plugin Image